-If provided, use a lock washer under the head of the machine screw.
+Use a #6 lock washer under the head of the machine screw.

 Alternative: You may be able to install the board using an alternate method: The #6 X 1" stand-off bolts are screwed into the chassis to hold them in place.
-Then the 1⁄2" nylon stand-offs are installed over them and finally the board over top held in place with #6 lock nuts.
+Then the $\frac{1}{2}$ " nylon stand-offs are installed over them and finally the board over top held in place with #6 lock nuts.
 Install the turret board on the spacers and tighten in place with #6 KEPS nuts.